koo5/new_shit/README.md

 help wanted
 ===
-here are some (random) things that i think would help lemon further, sometimes directly, sometimes by making it more accesible/interesting to other people.
+here are some (random and possibly outdated) things that i think would help lemon further, sometimes directly, sometimes by making it more accesible/interesting to other people.
 Some understanding of lemon is usually necessary though.
 I will be more than happy to explain every detail, but be prepared that it takes some time. some (messy) notes are also towards the end of stuff/the_doc.py, and search for "todo" in the source files..